Katalepsy

 Katalepsy is a Russian death metal band from Moscow.
 The group formed in 2003, and have released two split albums, one EP, three full-length albums, and one demo.
-The band's name is a variation of the word "catalepsy", a disorder involving catatonic schizophrenia.
-Some lyrical themes of the band include gore, violence, splatter, murder and perversions.
-They are currently signed to Unique Leader Records.
+The band's name is a variation of "catalepsy", a disorder involving catatonic schizophrenia.
+Some of the band's lyrics include gore, violence, splatter, murder and perversions.
+They are signed to Unique Leader Records.

 Following the departure of guitarist "Helv" in 2009, no original members remain in the band.

-In the 3rd of September 2021, bass guitarist Dmitry Dedov died due to electric bike accident.
+On 3 September 2021, guitarist Dmitry Dedov died due to HIV.

 History

 Formation and split album (2003–2004)

-The band was formed in 2003 in Moscow.
-In 2004 they released a split album with the bands Smersh, Barbarity and Posthumous Blasphemer.
-The split features 28 songs and length is around 54 minutes in length.
+The band formed in 2003 in Moscow.
+In 2004, they released a 28-song, 54-minute split album with the bands Smersh, Barbarity and Posthumous Blasphemer.

-The band released a demo named, Your Fear Is Our Inhabitancy.
-The release consists of only two songs.
+The band released the two-song demo Your Fear Is Our Inhabitancy.

 Musick Brings Injuries (2007–2008)

-In 2007, Katalepsy released their first EP entitled Musick Brings Injuries.
-In 2008, the band released another split album along with an EP in the same year.
-Both the EP and split album have the same title name; Triumph of Evilution.
-Musick Brings Injuries was recorded, mixed and mastered in October 2006 at Z-Studio & Navahohut Sound, Zelenograd, Russia except tracks 5 and 6 recorded and mixed in November 2006 at Zvuk l Golos Studio.
+In 2007, Katalepsy released the EP Musick Brings Injuries.
+In 2008, the band released another split album and an EP.
+Both EP and split album are titled Triumph of Evilution.
+Musick Brings Injuries, recorded, mixed and mastered in October 2006 at Z-Studio & Navahohut Sound, Zelenograd, Russia, except tracks 5 and 6, recorded and mixed in November 2006 at Zvuk l Golos Studio.
 It was released 23 February 2007.
 The album was released on iTunes on 25 December 2008.